Semi-classical theory for quantum quenches in the O(3) non-linear sigma model: The Semi-classical Theory

 The main idea behind the semi-classical approach to the computation of out-of-the-equilibrium correlators is basically encoded in the following representation of the correlator (\ref{eq:5}):

-where the function $P(\{x_{\nu},k_{\nu},\lambda_{\nu}\})$ is the probability density of having quasiparticles at postion $x_{\nu}$ at time $t=0$ with momentum $k_{\nu}$ and quantum number $\lambda_{\nu}$.
-The matrix element in the equation represents the value of the correlator once we specify the particular configuration $\{x_{\nu},k_{\nu},\lambda_{\nu}\}$. $N$ in (\ref{eq:5}) is the total number of particles, and of course in the above equation an average over $N$ should be taken.
+where the function $P(\{x_{\nu},k_{\nu},\lambda_{\nu}\})$, is the probability density of having quasiparticles at position $x_{\nu}$ at time $t=0$ with momentum $k_{\nu}$ and quantum number $\lambda_{\nu}$, being $M=N/2$ the total number of quasi-particle pairs in a given initial configuration.
+The matrix element in the equation represents the value of the correlator once we specify a particular initial configuration for the excitations, which is specified by the set $\{x_{\nu},k_{\nu},\lambda_{\nu}\}$.
 The summation over $\{ \lambda_{\nu}\}$ averages over all possible quantum numbers of the $N$ particles, which are the three possible values of $L_{i}^{z}=(-1,0,1)$.
 We will start by assuming the system to be finite with free boundary conditions, and only later will we take the thermodynamic limit.
 In spite of this we will assume the system to be translationally invariant, corrispondingly corrections due to the presence of boundaries will be considered negligible (for large enough systems).
-Therefore the correlator of equation (\ref{eq:5}) becomes a function of $|x_{2}-x_{1}|$, whilst the same cannot be said for the time dependence, as was true in the equilibrium case.\\ In equation (\ref{eq:5bis}) we have substituted a complicated time-dependent matrix element with a sum over all possibile initial states, which can be represented by pairs of ballistically-moving quasiparticles.
+Therefore the correlator of equation (\ref{eq:5}) becomes a function of $|r_{2}-r_{1}|$, whilst the same cannot be said for the time dependence, contrary to the equilibrium case.\\ In equation (\ref{eq:5bis}) we have substituted a complicated time-dependent matrix element with a sum over all possibile initial states, which can be represented by pairs of ballistically-moving quasiparticles.
 This technique has already been used extensively to compute finite-temperature correlators (see for example \cite{Rapp2,Sachdev,Rapp1}), and dynamical correlation functions \cite{Igloi1,Igloi2}.
-The general idea is the following: each quasiparticle carries a momentum $k$ and a quantum number $\lambda_{\nu}$, and it is created at time $t=0$ together with a partner with equal and opposite momentum.
-If the squared modulus of Fourier transform $|\tilde{K}^{ab}(x)|^{2}$ of the amplitude $K^{ab}(k)$ is a fast enough decreasing function as $|x|\to \infty$, the probability of creating these quasiparticles far apart from each other becomes negligible.
+The general idea is the following: each quasiparticle carries a momentum $k_{\nu}$ and a quantum number $\lambda_{\nu}$, and it is created at time $t=0$ together with a partner with equal and opposite momentum.
+If the square modulus of Fourier transform $|\tilde{K}^{ab}(r)|^{2}$ of the amplitude $K^{ab}(k)$ is a fast enough decreasing function as $|r|\to \infty$, the probability of creating these quasiparticles far apart from each other becomes negligible.
 For this reason in the follow we will always assume quasiparticles to be created in pairs in the same position $x_{\nu}$, where the index $\nu$ labels the quasiparticle pairs. \\ We start by considering this {\em gas} of quasiparticles to be very dilute by tuning the amplitudes $K^{ab}(k)$, therefore the quasiparticle are entangled only within each single Cooper pair.
 This means that the probability of a particular initial state $\{x_{\nu}, k_{\nu}, \lambda_{\nu} \}$ can be factorized in a product of single-pair probabilities: